linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions/Part 02 Securities Markets/Chapter 06 Bond Markets.md

 Eurobonds, Foreign Bonds, and Sovereign Bonds

-# LG 6-1
+## LG 6-1

-# capital markets
+## capital markets

 Markets that trade debt (bonds and mortgages) and equity (stocks) instruments with maturities of more than one year.

-# bond
+## bond

 Long-term debt obligation issued by corporations and government units.

-# bond markets
+## bond markets

 Markets in which bonds are issued and traded.

-Figure 6-1 Bond Market Instruments Outstanding, 1994-2018 chapter, we look at the characteristics of the various bond securities (including the trading process in bond markets), the participants in the bond markets, and international bond markets and securities.

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-12-05/8d04a5ac-85cd-4263-9695-9d761733496f/ebe4fe6820fbeade381126fcf9e27548c48879dcd52cb69eab4c9efbb0c1d155.jpg)

 Sources: Federal Reserve Board website, "Flow of Funds Accounts," various issues, www.federalreserve.gov

-# BOND MARKET SECURITIES
+## Bond Market Securities

-# LG 6-2
+## LG 6-2

-# Treasury notes (T-notes) and bonds (T-bonds)
+## Treasury notes (T-notes) and bonds (T-bonds)

 Long-term securities issued by the U.S. Treasury to finance the national debt and other federal government expenditures.

-# www.ustreas.gov
+## www.ustreas.gov

 Government units and corporations are the major bond security issuers.
-Figure 6-1 shows that the dollar amount of bond securities outstanding by these groups has increased from  \$6.2 trillion in 1994 to\$ 30.4 trillion in 2018.
+Figure 6-1 shows that the dollar amount of bond securities outstanding by these groups has increased from $6.2 trillion in 1994 to $30.4 trillion in 2018.
 Much of this increase occurred between 2007 and 2018 during the depths of the financial crisis as bond markets grew by more than 11 trillion.
 Historically low rates on debt during this period were a major reason for the boom in bond markets.
 In this section, we look at the bond market securities issued by each of these groups: Treasury notes and bonds, municipal bonds, and corporate bonds.

-# Treasury Notes and Bonds
+## Treasury Notes and Bonds

 Treasury notes (T-notes) and bonds (T-bonds) are issued by the U.S. Treasury to finance the national debt and other federal government expenditures (13.2 trillion outstanding in 2018).
 The national debt (ND) reflects the historical accumulation of annual federal government deficits or expenditures (G) minus taxes (T) over the last 200-plus years, as follows: